Starlight-Skull/seasonfall/README.md

 ---

-## Installing
+## For the player

-Download the [latest](https://github.com/Starlight-Skull/Seasonfall/releases/latest) build and run the appropriate executable.
+Download the [latest](https://github.com/Starlight-Skull/Seasonfall/releases/latest) release and run the appropriate executable.

+Now also available online via [GitHub Pages](https://starlight-skull.github.io/Seasonfall/).

 ---

-## Building your own code
+## For the developer

 Clone the source and build your own.

+Jsdoc documentation is also available via [GitHub Pages](https://starlight-skull.github.io/Seasonfall/jsdoc/).

 ### Cloning